HsiangHung/Machine_Learning_Note/Classification/README.md

 ![LR_vs_DT](images/LR_vs_DT.png)

-### * Other comparison
+* Other comparison:

-* For “relatively” very small dataset sizes, compare the performance of a discriminative Logistic Regression model to a related Naive Bayes classifier (a generative model) or SVMs, which may be less susceptible to noise and outlier points (by [Sebastian Raschka](https://sebastianraschka.com/faq/docs/logisticregr-neuralnet.html#what-is-the-relation-between-logistic-regression-and-neural-netw)).
+1. For “relatively” very small dataset sizes, compare the performance of a discriminative Logistic Regression model to a related Naive Bayes classifier (a generative model) or SVMs, which may be less susceptible to noise and outlier points (by [Sebastian Raschka](https://sebastianraschka.com/faq/docs/logisticregr-neuralnet.html#what-is-the-relation-between-logistic-regression-and-neural-netw)).
-* Logistic regression can be regarded as a one layer neural network (by [Sebastian Raschka](https://sebastianraschka.com/faq/docs/logisticregr-neuralnet.html#what-is-the-relation-between-logistic-regression-and-neural-netw)).
+2. Logistic regression can be regarded as a one layer neural network (by [Sebastian Raschka](https://sebastianraschka.com/faq/docs/logisticregr-neuralnet.html#what-is-the-relation-between-logistic-regression-and-neural-netw)).
-* One of the nice properties of logistic regression is that the logistic cost function (or max-entropy) is convex, and thus we are guaranteed to find the global cost minimum (by [Sebastian Raschka](https://sebastianraschka.com/faq/docs/logisticregr-neuralnet.html#what-is-the-relation-between-logistic-regression-and-neural-netw)).
+3. One of the nice properties of logistic regression is that the logistic cost function (or max-entropy) is convex, and thus we are guaranteed to find the global cost minimum (by [Sebastian Raschka](https://sebastianraschka.com/faq/docs/logisticregr-neuralnet.html#what-is-the-relation-between-logistic-regression-and-neural-netw)).

 ## Binary Classification Metric